A quick word on Copyright and what legalities are required of you

 These legalities are not made by Compass-Publishing UK, rather they are enforced by Nielsens, which is where we will be registering your book once it’s printed and therefore are part of your purchasing agreement with me, Compass-Publishing UK.

 What it means when you purchase an ISBN – who then becomes the publisher?

-- The second way to get an ISBN number is through a re-seller, like us, Compass-Publishing.
+Like us, Compass-Publishing UK.
 If you buy an ISBN from us, then we become the publisher (as we own the ISBN).

 Compass-Publishing is unique in that we relinquish any copyright or royalties from your work, and any profits from your book are yours.

-We also register your book for you – but YOU are responsible for sending the books to the libraries, mentioned above.
+We also register your book for you – but YOU are responsible for sending the books to the libraries.